princebansal7/DSA-Sheets-Code/README.md

     1. XOR of 2 Same = 0
-    2. XOR of 2 Differents = 1
+    2. XOR of 2 Different = 1
         eg: 1^0 = 1
             0^1 = 1
             1^1 = 0
             0^0 = 0
-    3. If there are mulitple values getting XORed:
+    3. If there are multiple values getting XORed:
           - if number of 1 is odd => 1 (ans)
           - if number of 1 is even => 0 (ans)
         eg: 1^1^0 = 0